facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 However, let us remember that we are programming in OOP (Object Oriented Programming) not in OOI (Object Oriented Inheritance).
 There is always a trade off between code reuse and good design.
 Inheritance should be mostly used for good design, for code reuse we go with composition.

-In the previous example two main errors have been made, first error a Stack IS NOT an Array!, second  problem, is the cross-domain inheritance relationship.
+In the previous example two main errors have been made, first error a Stack IS NOT an Array, second  problem, is the cross-domain inheritance relationship.
 Simply, our domain classes must use implementations not to inherit them, in our example, stack was a concept of domain (Focusing only on reusing code can be a problem).

-Last example.
-A **"person"** relationship, **"employee"**. how would you design a relationship between a person entity and an employee entity?
-Would you go with inheritance or composition? ... it is a case of temporary relationship, so it should be modeled with the composition (employ is a role not a person), however it depends of the domain and other aspect this is only an example.

 I invite you, however, to do some tests with your classes, to see if they adhere to these good practices and try to get a better design, avoiding inheritance.

 # The concrete example, break the immutable object

 Let's see some example where the **final** keyword could be the right choice.
-Since in PHP it is not possible to create a pure, immutable object, using the **final** we can emulate the behavior.
+Since in PHP it is not trivial to create a pure immutable object without use **final**.
 Let's go see some code.

 ```php